-Aggregate costs for standardized FX options depend on multiple factors.
+Aggregate costs for debt securities options depend on multiple factors.
 An options premium is the cost paid by the holder to the writer.
-Factors having a significant effect on the premium include, but are not limited to, the relative values of the underlying and trading currencies, time until expiration of the option, and exercise price.
+Factors having a significant effect on the premium include, but are not limited to, the underlying security's price/yield, time until expiration of the option, and exercise price.
 Options investing involves additional costs that include tax considerations, transaction costs and margin requirements that can significantly affect profit or loss.
 Transaction costs consist primarily of commissions (which are imposed in opening, closing, exercise and assignment transactions), but may also include margin and interest costs.
 Margin means the assets required to be deposited by a writer with his brokerage firm as collateral for the obligation, as applicable, to buy or sell the underlying interest or pay the cash settlement amount.
 If an option is exercised and assigned, a writer may incur additional costs.
-Advisors, distributors or any other persons advising on or selling the option will provide information detailing any cost of distribution not already included in this section to enable the investor to understand the cumulative effect of the aggregate costs on the return.
+Advisors, distributors or any other persons advising on or selling debt securities options will provide information detailing any cost of distribution not already included in this section to enable the investor to understand the cumulative effect of the aggregate costs on the return.
+Costs over Time and Composition of Costs

-Costs Premium Commission Margin Taxes Varies - Varies - margin requirements Dependent on Varies -determined by buyer determined by are subject to change, and individual and seller when executing a individual may vary from brokerage firm investor's tax Amount trade brokerage firm to brokerage firm. situation Initial (per transaction - opening Initial (per Recurring while option Frequency (entry) or closing (exit)) transaction) position is held Recurring
+Costs Premium Commission Margin Taxes Amount Varies - determined by buyer and seller when executing a trade Varies - determined by individual brokerage firm Varies - margin requirements are subject to change, and may vary from brokerage firm to brokerage firm.
+Dependent on individual investor's tax situation Frequency Initial (per transaction - opening (entry) or closing (exit)) Initial (per transaction) Recurring while option position is held Recurring